01 of 17

-Care: Roots should be kept cool, while tops should be in sun or filtered light.
-Needs regular water.
+Care: Roots should be kept cool, while tops should be in sun or filtered light; needs regular watering

 This Asian lily should be planted in spring or fall and will bloom in August and September.
-Happy in a container, it looks good when planted in groups of three or five identical bulbs.
+It looks good when planted in groups of three or five identical bulbs and is happy in a container.
 A large white bloom, Casa Blanca produces a sweet aroma.Continue to 4 of 17 below.

 04 of 17